E-r-1-c/networking-labs/04-network-security/03-secure-remote-management/README.md

 192.168.10.10
 ```

-The same local account was used:
+The local account was used:

 ```text
 Username: cisco